 INFORMATION ABOUT THE ART GALLERY

-The Gallery is opened Monday through Friday 11:00 AM – 2:00 PM, in addition to one hour before performances and during intermission.
-Receptions area held most exhibits for people to meet and mingle with the featured artists.
-Enjoy snacks, wine and, of course, fabulous art.
+The Gallery is open Monday through Friday 11:00 AM – 2:00 PM (April – September) and 9:00 AM – 4:00 PM (October – March), in addition to one hour before performances and during intermission.
+Most exhibits have a reception for people to meet and mingle with the featured artists.
+Come to enjoy wine and, of course, fabulous art.

 ***Special Events***